Pikmin 3’s October 30 release date on Switch is scary

 Just Pikmin?

 Nothing against Pikmin 3!
-But if you had asked me in the beginning of the year when I would have thought that a Pikmin 3 Deluxe would drop, I would have pegged it as a summer or maybe September release.
+But if you had asked me at the beginning of the year when I would have thought that a Pikmin 3 Deluxe would drop, I would have pegged it as a summer or maybe September release.
 I wouldn’t have seen it as one of the big holiday tentpoles.

 Then there’s the really frightening thought.
 What if Pikmin 3 Deluxe is it for Nintendo this year?
 What if those rumors of a 3D Mario All-Stars are bunk?
 What if a port of Pikmin 3 is the only major Switch exclusive this holiday?

 That would be a bit of a bummer.
 Granted, it’s only because Nintendo has had such excellent holiday releases since the Switch launched in 2017.
 Maybe it’s due for a quiet holiday.
-And maybe I’m overreacting anyway.
-Maybe we will still hear about another major Switch game coming out in November or early December .
+And maybe I’m overreacting.
+Maybe we will still hear about another major Switch game coming out in November or early December.

-I’d just feel better if that news would come soon rather than later.
+I’d just feel better if that news came soon rather than later.